pfalvey/ethical-computing-institute/course-assignments.md

   + Be sure to watch out for merge conflicts!
 You should only be editing your ethical framework page.
   + Added style and flair is appreciated.
 Remember, your peers will be able to look at your page!
 + Familiarize yourself with GitHub Pages (including using Jekyll and Markdown to create webpages).
-  + Look for tutorials online for help!
+  + Look for tutorials online for help (like [this one](http://24ways.org/2013/get-started-with-github-pages/ "GitHub Pages Tutorial"))!
 If you are entirely new to GitHub or HTML/CSS/Markdown, please feel free to visit office hours.
 + Write a general statement of purpose for your ethical framework as it relates to ethical and professional issues in computer science.
 + Write a response to *each* of the three codes of ethics detailing the similarities and differences between them and your statement of purpose.
 + The general statement and each of the three codes of ethics responses should be distinctly separate on the webpage.